It’s critical that the execution of your business development strategy keeps progressing, even when things don’t always go according to plan.

 Furthermore, it’s critical to track performance of the sales collateral that wins your deals.
 Content is an essential piece of sales outreach and movement through the sales/business development pipeline, but prioritization of leads at a given stage can be difficult to parse without objective indications of engagement.
 DocSend provides real-time read notifications and page-by-page (or slide-by-slide) gated or ungated engagement analytics.

-In this way, you can identify which prospects have accessed a given sales asset, how much time they’ve spent on each page or slide, whether they’ve forwarded it within their organization, and more helpful insights that can indicate a vastly more accurate indication of interest in your product or service.
+In this way, you can identify which prospects have accessed a given sales asset, how much time they’ve spent on each page or slide, whether they’ve forwarded it within their organization, and more helpful insights that can indicate a vastly more accurate indication of interest in your products or services.
 In addition to informing your understanding of prospect interest, you can also use this data to identify which sales assets (beyond archaic click metrics) actually move deals forward, and which just appear to do so.

 Jennifer Groese is the CMO at Winmo and currently oversees all marketing operations, including customer acquisition, product adoption, advocacy, retention, and experience.